-The loss of a loved one can be traumatic.
-If you feel that you can no longer deal with it on your own, you must seek help from a mental health therapist or a psychologist.
+According to Dr. Chantal Gagnon PhD LMHC “The choice of which treatment for depression to choose should be a collaborative decision between you and your therapist, and depends on your personality, your preferences, and the type of depression you have.”
+Yes, the loss of a loved one can be traumatic and if you feel that you can no longer deal with it on our own, you must seek help from a mental health therapist or a psychologist.
 You’ll need to find one when:

-- You can no longer feel like doing anything when you wake up.
+· You can no longer feel like doing anything when you wake up

-· You are constantly blaming yourself for your loved one’s demise.
+· You are constantly blaming yourself for your loved one’s demise

-· You want to end your life.
+· You want to end your life

-· You are no longer interested to see or talk to anyone.
+· You are no longer interested to see or talk to anyone

-· You don’t pay attention to the rest of your family and think that nothing is worth living.
+· You don’t pay attention to the rest of your family and think that nothing is worth living

 However, if you think there is hope for recovery and you are willing to help yourself, try some of these measures in dealing with your depression.

 Learn a new skill or polish an old one.
 Learning something interesting encourages you to focus on things other than your loss.
 Enroll in cooking or baking classes.
 Make a garden in your home.
 Join a club that involves interacting with different kinds of people.
-If you’ve been physically active, try to continue your previous routines — the ones that inspired you to look good and feel good.
+If you’ve been physically active, try to continue your previous routines, the ones that inspired you to look good and feel good.
 Depression is something that is not very easy to deal with and doing something constructive will definitely alleviate some of it.

 Do not depend on alcohol, drugs or nicotine.
-Constant sadness sometimes leads you to drink too much to make the burden easier to forget.
-But, alcohol abuse has destructive long-term effects that only aggravate the depressive symptoms.
+Constant sadness sometimes leads you to drink too much to make the burden easier to forget, but alcohol abuse has destructive long-term effects that only aggravate the depressive symptoms.
 You think it can help because it dampens the emotions but we know too well that it does more harm than good.
 Too much drinking and smoking will definitely cause new problems to tackle in the future.